tronprotocol/tronweb/docs/tronweb-object.rst

 tronWeb.address.fromPrivateKey
 ==========================================

-Derive its corresponding address based on the private key
+Derive its corresponding address based on the private key.

 -------